Skyfall: Plot

-In Istanbul, MI6 agents James Bond and Eve Moneypenny pursue mercenary Patrice, who has stolen a hard drive containing details of undercover agents.
+In Istanbul, MI6 agents James Bond and Eve Moneypenny pursue mercenary Patrice, who has stolen a hard drive containing details of undercover NATO agents.
 As Bond and Patrice fight atop a moving train, M orders Moneypenny to shoot Patrice, despite not having a clear shot; Moneypenny inadvertently hits Bond, who falls into a river.
 Bond is presumed dead and Patrice escapes with the hard drive.

-Three months later, due to a public inquiry into M's handling of the stolen hard drive, she is pressured to retire by Gareth Mallory, the chairman of the Intelligence and Security Committee of Parliament and a former SAS officer.
-Although she claims she is still useful, MI6's servers are hacked, and M receives a taunting computer message moments before the MI6 building explodes.
+Three months later, due to a public inquiry into M's handling of the stolen hard drive, she is pressured to retire by Gareth Mallory, the chairman of the Intelligence and Security Committee of Parliament and a former SAS officer, however she remains adamant that she is still useful.
+On her way back to MI6, MI6's servers are hacked, and M receives a taunting computer message moments before the MI6 building explodes.
 Bond, who used his presumed death to retire, learns of the attack and returns to service in London.
 He fails a series of physical, medical, and psychological examinations, but M approves his return to the field, ordering him to identify Patrice's employer, recover the hard drive, and kill Patrice.
 He meets Q, MI6's new quartermaster, who gives him a radio beacon and a Walther PPK pistol.

-In Shanghai, Bond follows Patrice but is unable to prevent him killing a target.
-The two fight and Patrice falls to his death before Bond can learn his employer's identity.
-Moneypenny joins Bond in his investigation on orders from Mallory.
+In Shanghai, Bond follows Patrice and witnesses him killing a target.
+The two fight and Patrice dies before Bond can learn his employer's identity.
+Moneypenny joins Bond in his investigation, on Mallory's orders.
 Bond finds a casino token Patrice intended to cash in for the assassination, leading him to a casino in Macau.
 There, Bond is approached by Sévérine, Patrice's accomplice.
 Recognising her tattoo, he concludes she was a sex slave "rescued" by a criminal who now employs her, a man Bond wishes to meet.
 She warns him he is targeted by her bodyguards, but promises to help if Bond kills her employer.
-Bond thwarts the attack and joins Sévérine on her yacht, the Chimera.
+Bond thwarts the attack and joins Sévérine on her yacht.
 They travel to an abandoned island off the coast of Macau, where the crew captures and delivers them to Sévérine's employer, Raoul Silva.
-Once an MI6 agent, Silva turned to cyberterrorism and orchestrated the attack on MI6.
-Silva kills Sévérine, but Bond alerts MI6 reinforcements who capture Silva for rendition to Britain.
+Silva, a former MI6 agent, turned to cyberterrorism and orchestrated the attack on MI6.
+Silva kills Sévérine.
+Bond uses Q's radio beacon to alert MI6 reinforcements, who capture Silva for rendition to Britain.

 At MI6's new underground headquarters, Q attempts to decrypt Silva's laptop, but inadvertently gives it access to the MI6 servers, allowing Silva to escape.
-Q concludes Silva wanted to be captured as part of a plan to kill M, whom he hates for disavowing and betraying him to the Chinese government in 1997, leaving him to be tortured and disfigured by a suicide attempt by cyanide pill.
+Bond and Q conclude that Silva wanted to be captured as part of a plan to kill M, whom he hates for disavowing and betraying him to the Chinese government during the handover of Hong Kong in 1997, leaving him to be tortured and end up disfigured by a suicide attempt by cyanide pill.
 Silva escapes his cell and Bond chases him through the London Underground and thwarts Silva's attack at a Parliament inquiry where M is present.